WitKurowski/employee-directory/README.md

 # Employee Directory
-The project created as part of the take home test for Block/Square.
+The project was created as part of the take-home test for Block/Square.

 ## Build tools & versions used
 - Android Studio Meerkat | 2024.3.1 Patch 1